-From the Natural History Museum to the Geffrye Museum, London has a whole host of museums that are perfect for children.
-Most offer special programmes of free activities for young visitors and almost all are free to enter!
+From the Natural History Museum to the British Museum, there are a whole host of places to visit in London which provide activities for kids.
+Most London museums offer special programmes of free activities for children and almost all are free to enter!

-Whether you're looking to soak up some culture at the V&A, explore the gardens at the Horniman, make it educational with a trip to the Science Museum, or just want to treat the kids to an entertaining day out in the capital, take your pick of the top family-friendly museums listed below.
+Whether you're looking for things to see at the V&A, exploring the gardens at the Horniman, or taking a trip of discovery at the Science Museum, take your pick of the top family-friendly museums in London listed below.

 Bank of England Museum

 Teach your kids the value of money the fun way at the Bank of England Museum.
-Look at gold bars dating from ancient times – and test your strength by trying to lift one – hear unexpected tales about the Bank's ghostly nun, and find out how the pound sign was developed… Admission is free and includes a museum guide.
+Look at gold bars dating from ancient times – and test your strength by trying to lift one – hear unexpected tales about the Bank's ghostly nun, and find out how the pound sign was developed.
+Admission is free and includes an activity sheet.

 The Geffrye Museum

-Take your kids on a walk through time and explore the history of English interiors at the Geffrye Museum.
-Set in 18th-century almshouses, the museum also boasts a walled herb garden and award-winning period gardens, and runs Saturday Specials for kids.
-Entry is free, with a charge for the restored almshouse.
+Take your kids on a walk through time and explore the history of English interiors at the Geffrye Museum, set in 18th-century almshouses.
+Entry is free for the main museum.
+There is a charge for adults entering the restored almshouse but entry is still free for children under 16.
+Download the fun activity sheets before you arrive.

 Step aboard Europe's largest preserved WW2 warship and experience the legend that is the HMS Belfast.
-The ship has nine decks steeped in history, from the Captain's Bridge to the sailor's mess, and offers hands-on activities and workshops for younger visitors, plus regular family-focused special events.
-Children under 15 go free.
+The ship has nine decks steeped in history, from the Captain's Bridge to the sailor's mess, and offers hands-on activities for children.
+Children under 16 go free.
+Free audio tours are also available.

 Horniman Museum and Gardens

 The Horniman Museum is a children's paradise.
-As well as a fantastic programme of free kids' activities, it has an aquarium, a hands-on centre and a Nature Base, complete with live animals, plus 16 acres of beautiful gardens perfect for picnics, or when little explorers need to let off steam!
-Entry is free, with charges for some exhibitions.
+As well as a fantastic programme of free activities for kids, it has an aquarium, a hands-on centre and a Nature Base, complete with live animals, plus 16 acres of beautiful gardens perfect for picnics.
+Entry is free, with charges for the aquarium and some exhibitions.

 London Transport Museum

 The London Transport Museum hosts exhibitions connecting transport with the history of London.
 Inside you'll find more than 80 vehicles, including a red London bus and the world's first Underground train.
-The galleries are full of interactive exhibits for young people to play on – including real buses and trains!
-Free for under 16s.
+The galleries are full of exhibits for children to play on.
+Look out for Interchange, the children's interactive area.
+Free entry for under 17s.

 Museum of London Docklands